Amorolfine 5% Nail Lacquer

 - You have an underactive immune system, such as the result of suffering from diseases like HIV or from treatments like chemotherapy

-You should not buy Amolfine if you have a destroyed or severely damaged nail.
+You should not buy Amorolfine if you have a destroyed or severely damaged nail.

 Never order any form of medicine online unless it is from a registered pharmacy like Medicine Direct.
-We are fully registered with the General Pharmaceutical Council (GPhC), which means that we can guarantee our customers nothing but genuine forms of the medication they require.
+We are fully regulated by the General Pharmaceutical Council (GPhC), which means that we can guarantee our customers nothing but genuine forms of the medication they require.

 Dosage and Directions

 Our pharmacists and prescribers follow NICE guidelines when prescribing Amorolfine Nail Laquer.

 Always use Amorolfine 5% nail lacquer exactly as instructed by your doctor or pharmacist.
 Read the patient information leaflet before using it; speak to your doctor or pharmacist if you are unsure of how to apply it.